Phfish1/Skole-Dokumentasjon/egne_prosjekter/skole_kalkulator/readme.md

 ___

 - Feautures to be added:
-  - Days til vacation
-  - Days til holiday
+  - What is next { vacation OR holiday }